klaytn/kips/KIPs/kip-71.md

 			signer.balance -= transaction.amount
-			assert signer.balance >= 0, 'invalid transaction: signer does not have enough ETH to cover attached value'
+			assert signer.balance >= 0, 'invalid transaction: signer does not have enough KLAY to cover attached value'

 			# TODO: fee delegation transaction accounting
 			# the signer must be able to afford the transaction